Projective and anomalous representations of categories and their linearizations

-from Corollary \ref{cor:proj-from-xi}.
+Putting the pieces together we see we have actually exhibited two ways of going from anomalous representations endowed with $\alpha$-structures to projective representations of class $\alpha$.
+The first one has been described in Section \ref{sec:anomalousC} and consists in producing the functor $ \rho^{}_{Z\circ \xi}\colon \mathcal{C}\to \mathrm{Vect}_\K/\!/\mathbf{B}\K^\ast $ as described in Proposition \ref{prop:proj-vs-anomalous} and Remarks \ref{rem:no-invertibility-needed} and \ref{rem:rho-Z-explicit}.
+The second one consists in using the results from Section \ref{sec:linear-to projective2}: one first produces the $\Vect_\K$-linear representation $E_Z$ of $\mathcal{C}^J$ and then the projective representation $ (E_Z/\!/\mathbf{B}\K^\ast)\circ \hat{\xi}\colon \mathcal{C}\to \mathrm{Vect}_\K/\!/\mathbf{B}\K^\ast $ from Corollary \ref{cor:proj-from-xi}.
 It will probably not be a surprise that these two projective representations are equivalent.
 We state and prove this in the following Proposition. \begin{proposition} Let $Z\colon \mathcal{C}\to 2\Vect_\K$ be an anomalous representation with anomaly $J$, and let $\xi$ be an $\alpha$-structure on $J$.
 Then we have a natural equivalence of projective representations of class $\alpha$

-\end{proposition} \begin{proof} We will recursively show that \eqref{eq:two-is-one} strongly homotopy commutes, with canonical 2-cell given by the identity.\footnote{So it strictly commutes.} By recursively, we mean that we will first show this on 0-simplices of $\mathcal{C}$, next on 1-simplices, and finally on 2-simplices.
-Since higher simplices in ${\Vect_\K}/\!/\mathbf{B}\K^\ast$ are trivial, this will conclude the proof.
+\end{proposition} \begin{proof} We will recursively show that \eqref{eq:two-is-one} strongly homotopy commutes, with canonical 2-cell given by the identity.\footnote{So it strictly commutes.} By recursively, we mean that we will first show this on 0-simplices of $\mathcal{C}$, next on 1-simplices, and finally on 2-simplices. {By the 3-coskeletality of ${\Vect_\K}/\!/\mathbf{B}\K^\ast$}, this will conclude the proof.
 We already have an explicit description of $\rho_{Z\circ\xi}$ from Remark \ref{rem:rho-Z-explicit}, so we just need to put together Proposition \ref{prop:anom-to-lin} with Remark \ref{rem:explicit-section} and compare.
 Let $X_i$ be an object of $\mathcal{C}$.
 Then

 by \eqref{eq:EZ2-obj}.
 Therefore, $E_Z/\!/\mathbf{B}\K^\ast\circ \hat{\xi}$ coincides with $\rho_{Z\circ\xi}$ on objects.

 For a 1-morphism $f_{ij}\colon X_i\to X_j$ in $\mathcal{C}$,

 and so it is given by the composition